-- Make patient NPO. - · Ensure reliable IV access. - · Suction nares well. - Choose a nasal cannula with prongs that do not occlude more than 50% of the nares. - Position patient: optimal patient position is semirecumbent, not supine or upright.
+- · Make patient NPO. - Ensure reliable IV access. - Suction nares well. - Choose a nasal cannula with prongs that do not occlude more than 50% of the nares. - Position patient: optimal patient position is semirecumbent, not supine or upright.
 Consider using blue seat (stored in the ED) with adjustable angle.
-Use blanket rolls to support position and ensure patient is not slumping over.
+Use blankets and towels for shoulder rolls and to support position and ensure patient is not slumping over.
 Caregivers may hold the child if it helps keep him/her calm as long as the child is at a ~45 degree angle. - To prevent condensation causing problems, place patient at a higher level than unit and clip tubing to patient's clothing.